Crusader-Strike/v2raycollector2/README.md

 # V2Ray Config Collector

 This script scrapes a list of public Telegram channels' web views in parallel to find and save V2Ray configuration links (vmess, vless, ss, hysteria).
 It uses multithreading to speed up the process.
-It also includes a connectivity testing feature to filter out non-working configurations.

 ## How to Use